Investor Ross says Greek bank recap approach may turn off investors

-ATHENS Oct 31 Billionaire investor Wilbur Ross who is a major shareholder in Greece's Eurobank said on Saturday that diluting shareholders of the banks in their upcoming recapitalisation could turn off private investor interest in the lenders.
+ATHENS Billionaire investor Wilbur Ross who is a major shareholder in Greece's Eurobank (EURBr.AT) said on Saturday that diluting shareholders of the banks in their upcoming recapitalisation could turn off private investor interest in the lenders.

 "In view of the volatility of politics in Greece, investors will not be comfortable with committing new equity capital to banks that are effectively nationalised," Ross, chairman and chief strategy officer of WL Ross investment company, said in a statement.